xindixu/next-destination/README.md

 6. To install extra dependencies:
 JS (frontend): `yarn add [package-name]` or `yarn add <package_name> -D` to save as a dev-dependency Python (backend): `pip install [package-name]`

+## Run!
+1. At this project root level, do `make website`.
+It will spin up the react and flask server.
+React is served on http://localhost:5000 and Flask is served on http://127.0.0.1:8080.

+2. Note that the makefile will not activate the virtualenv.
+So you'll have to manually activate that if you plan on using it.

+3. The React app will be build with `yarn run build` and it need to be placed under `flask-backend/static/react`.
+The output `index.html` should be placed in `flask-backend/template`

+4. When you commit your changes, DO NOT, commit react build files (i.e. `flask-backend/static/react` directory).